lamekid123/NeoChessBot/README.md

 #### Question: Do I need to log in to my Chess.com account every time I open the application?

 Answer: No, you don't need to log in to your account again each time you open the application.
 Your account information will persist, and you will be automatically logged in when you open the application.

+#### Question: Why there are two file called "ffmpeg" and "small.en"?

+Answer: These two file are fundalmental componets used for the voice input function.
+Please place them and the NeoChessBot.exe within the same folder for normal operation.

 #### Question: How can I remove this software